TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-**Internal Consistency.** This is a direct result of relying on third-party software to build the online systems for Texas de Brazil.
+Internal consistency suffers from relying on third-party software to build the online systems for Texas de Brazil.
 The UI from the website design doesn’t match the UI of components you see for making a reservation and ordering online.

 <div class="flex flex-col md:flex-row gap-4 mb-10 items-center">
     <img class="w-full h-full" src="{{ site.baseurl }}/images/heuristic-evaluation/heuristic-4-img-1.jpg">